City-Colleges-of-Chicago-Cybersecurity/COMPSFI-214/index.md

 ## Assignments & Labs

+- Written security analyses and case studies
+- Risk and architecture evaluations
+- Quizzes and exams
+- Applied exercises and discussions

-All labs and assignments must be submitted via **Brightspace** or pushed to your private GitHub repo (TBD per assignment).
+All assignments must be submitted through **Brightspace**, unless otherwise specified.

 **Late Policy:**
 Assignments are due by **11:59 PM** on the scheduled date.